adithyan-sivaraman/FSD-Day38-frontend/README.md

 4. Set the backend Api endpoint in config.js

+5. Clone the back end api endpoint from this repository [backend](https://github.com/adithyan-sivaraman/FSD-Day38-backend)

+6. Start the back end node js server : npm run start or npm run dev for development

-5. Start the development server : npm run dev
+7. Start the development server : npm run dev to server the Vite App

-## Backend Repository

-**Note:**
-1. This project requires server side code which can be found in this link [backend](https://github.com/adithyan-sivaraman/FSD-Day38-backend)
-2. Run the node js server before using this App

 ## Dependancies